bcrabb384/pdsnd_github/README.md

 ### Description
-Python project to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+Python project to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Files added to gitignore include the city csv files.

 ### Files used
 bikeshare.py